Cloud-Native-Platform-Engineering/cnpe-community/README.md

 ## Meetings

-Every two weeks on Wednesday at 11:00 ET ([convert to your local time](https://dateful.com/convert/eastern-time-et?t=11)).
+Every two weeks on Tuesday at 11:00 ET ([convert to your local time](https://dateful.com/convert/eastern-time-et?t=11)).

 <!-- remove until community resources are restored